Turning Your Ideas Into Actions

 4. Submit your resolution

 - Resolutions can be submitted after Jan.
-6 until March 5.
+7 until Feb.
+18, 2022 at the first House of Delegates meeting.
 However, your resolution will go straight to a reference committee at Annual Session without board review.

 5. Your resolution is assigned to a Reference Committee